Large Item Collection

 As part of your garbage service, you may place up to a maximum of TWO large items at your collection point for pickup, at no additional charge.

-- Burnable items are collected on your garbage day.
+- Non-recyclable, burnable, items are collected on your garbage day.

-- Non-burnable items (major appliances, items more than 50% metal, and hide-a-beds) are collected on the next business day after recycling pickup.
+- Non-burnable, recyclable items (major appliances, items more than 50% metal, and hide-a-beds) are collected on the next business day after recycling pickup.
+Place these items out on your recycling week only.

 - Attach a note to each item that says "For Solid Waste".